sahilsk/sahilsk.github.io/_posts/articles/2014-09-27-rubyonrails-app-on-docker-part-i-understanding-specs.md

 date: 2014-09-27T15:12:48+05:30
 ---

-RubyOnRails App On docker: Part-I) Introduction
+RubyOnRails App On docker: Part-I:: Introduction
 ===============

 In this post, I'll try to pen down steps to deploy RubyOnRails using Docker.